ITzAD20/m4a-to-mp3-converter-script/README.md

 A simple Python script that converts all `.m4a` files in a specified folder to `.mp3` format using the `pydub` library and `ffmpeg`.

+Note: **you need to update the path of files so the code works without anyproblems**

 ## Features
 - Batch conversion of `.m4a` files to `.mp3`.
 - Displays a summary of files converted and remaining.